-What happens if a complaint is filed on the same issue that is being addressed in a due process hearing?
+What happens if a State complaint is filed on the same issue that is being addressed in a due process hearing?

-If a complaint is submitted on the same issue that is being addressed in a due process hearing, the complaint must be set aside until the conclusion of the due process hearing.
-If the complaint contains multiple issues, and one or more are issues included in a due process hearing, the issues in the complaint that are being addressed by the due process hearing must be set aside until the conclusion of the due process hearing.
-However, any issue in the complaint that is not a part of the due process hearing must still be resolved within the required time limits.
+If a State complaint is submitted on the same issue that is being addressed in a due process hearing, the State complaint must be set aside (placed in abeyance) until the conclusion of the due process hearing.
+If the State complaint contains multiple issues, and one or more are issues included in a due process hearing, the issues in the State complaint that are being addressed by the due process hearing must be set aside until the conclusion of the due process hearing.
+However, any issue in the State complaint that is not a part of the due process hearing must still be resolved within the required time limits.

-If I have already filed a request for a complaint investigation, can I still request a due process hearing?
+If I have already filed a request for a State complaint investigation, can I still request a due process hearing?

 Yes.
-However, if a complaint is also the subject of a due process hearing, the OSE must set aside any part of the complaint that is being addressed in the due process hearing until the conclusion of the hearing.
-If an issue is raised in a complaint that has been previously decided in a due process hearing involving the same parties, the hearing decision is binding.
+The fact that a State complaint has been filed does not limit the right to request due process regarding issues raised in the State complaint.
+However, if a State complaint is also the subject of a due process hearing, OSE must set aside any part of the State complaint that is being addressed in the due process hearing until the conclusion of the hearing.

-What happens if a complaint is filed on an issue that has already been decided in a due process hearing?
+What happens if a State complaint is filed on an issue that has already been decided in a due process hearing?

-The Office of Special Education must inform the individual or organization submitting the complaint that the decision in the due process hearing is binding.
-Therefore, an investigation cannot be conducted.
+If an issue is raised in a State complaint that has been previously decided in a due process hearing involving the same parties, the hearing decision is binding.
+OSE must inform the individual or organization submitting the State complaint that the decision in the due process hearing is binding.
+Therefore, a State complaint investigation cannot be conducted.

-Will I have the opportunity to provide information about the complaint?
+Will I have the opportunity to provide additional information about the State complaint?

 Yes.
-The complainant is given the opportunity to provide information, either orally or in writing about the complaint.
+The complainant is given the opportunity to provide additional information, either orally or in writing, about the State complaint.

-How will I be notified of the results of the complaint investigation?
+How will I be notified of the results of the State complaint investigation?

-You will receive a written report of findings, conclusions and resolutions within 60 calendar days of receipt of the request, unless an extension is granted for extenuating circumstances.
-The decision of the Department of Education is final.
+You will receive a written report of findings of fact, conclusions, reasons for the decision and any required corrective actions within 60 calendar days of receipt of the request, unless an extension is granted for extenuating circumstances.